Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 How long a session stays active
 --------------------------------

-The length of time a session is active is controlled by the *maximum session timeout* value and the *interactive* timeout value* (TTL).
-The max_time timer starts when the session becomes active.
-That is, when the first job runs, not just when it is queued.
-TTL starts after the previous job finishes.
-The max_time counter does not stop if a session becomes inactive.
+The length of time a session is active is controlled by the *maximum session timeout* (`max_time`) value and the *interactive* timeout value* (TTL).
+The `max_time` counter starts when the session becomes active.
+That is, when the first job runs, not when it is queued.
+It does not stop if a session becomes inactive.
+TTL starts each time a session job finishes.

 Maximum session timeout
 ++++++++++++++++++++++++++++